Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 ## Caching

 The process of storing things closer to you or in a faster storage system so that you can get them very fast can be termed caching.
 Caching happens at different places.
-The first place we start caching is the browser.
-Browser stores/caches things that you need to access frequently.
+Caches can exist at various levels, such as application server cache, browser cache, etc. Caching reduces latency by storing frequently accessed data closer to the user .
+It utilizes RAM for ultra-fast data access, but sometimes involves SSDs or hard disks depending on requirements and cost considerations .
 Now let’s look at different levels of caching.

 ### Types of caching -
 1. In-Browser caching